 Warm air furnaces comprise the vast majority of overall demand, with 64% of total value sales in 2016.
 Forced air heating is preferred in the U.S., installed in both commercial and residential buildings.
 These and other trends are presented in “Heating Equipment Market in the U.S.,” a new study from The Freedonia Group, a Cleveland-based industry research firm.

 Demand for warm air furnaces was $2.6 billion in 2016.
-Warm air furnace demand recorded strong growth during the 2011-2016 period as both the U.S. economy and construction industry recovered from the Great Recession.
+According to a top furnace repair service, aarm air furnace demand recorded strong growth during the 2011-2016 period as both the U.S. economy and construction industry recovered from the Great Recession.